 - Traditional life insurance is typically costlier than AD&D insurance

-- You may be able to buy AD&D coverage with your life insurance policy as a rider, but not the other way round
+- You may be able to buy AD&D coverage with your insurance policy as a rider, but not the other way round

-Life Insurance vs. AD&D Insurance
+Life Insurance vs. AD&D Insurance comparison:

 What AD&D Insurance Doesn’t Cover?